ibm-cloud-docs/vpc/api-metadata-change-log.md

 ### For all version dates
 {: #23-june-2026-all-version-dates-metadata}

+**Instance third-party license and entitlement service.** The VPC Metadata service now provides access to software license entitlements for instances provisioned with vendor-managed licensing.
+Vendor agents running on instances can view license keys when [retrieving](/apidocs/vpc-metadata#get-instance-software-attachment) or [listing](/apidocs/vpc-metadata#list-instance-software-attachments) software attachments.

+For more information, see [Accessing the instance metadata service](/docs/vpc?topic=vpc-imd-access-instance-metadata&interface=api).

 **AMD high frequency Turin VSI profiles.** When [retrieving an instance](/apidocs/vpc-metadata#get-instance), the response now includes the  `threads_per_core` property.
 This field specifies the number of threads configured per core.
 For [High Frequency gen4 profiles](/docs/vpc?topic=vpc-high-frequency-profile-family) the `threads_per_core` value can be either `1` or `2`.
 For all other profiles, the value defaults to `2`.

 For more information, see [Accessing the instance metadata service](/docs/vpc?topic=vpc-imd-access-instance-metadata&interface=api)